Banata

 bash

-# Convex deployment (filled by `npx convex dev`)
+# Convex deployment (filled automatically by `npx convex dev`)

 CONVEX_DEPLOYMENT=dev:your-deployment-name